Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (1) Be on the site for fewer than 180 consecutive days; or

-(2) Be fully licensed and ready for highway use, on their wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions; and
+(2) Be fully licensed and ready for highway use, on their wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions; or

 (3) Meet the requirements of subsection (d) of this section.